pixeeai/static-analysis/README.md

 - [multilint](https://github.com/adamchainz/multilint) :warning: — A wrapper around `flake8`, `isort` and `modernize`.

 - [mypy](http://www.mypy-lang.org) — A static type checker that aims to combine the benefits of duck typing and static typing, frequently used with [MonkeyType](https://github.com/Instagram/MonkeyType).

+- [Pixee](https://pixee.ai) :copyright: — Pixeebot finds security and code quality issues in your code and creates merge-ready pull requests with recommended fixes.

 - [prospector](https://github.com/PyCQA/prospector) — A wrapper around `pylint`, `pep8`, `mccabe` and others.